 - The Tracks on Treehouse are logically laid out and allow you to choose the direction you think you will be heading.

 - The courses are project-oriented so you end up with something you created, often a couple of projects.

-- As opposed to Lynda and Udemy, all of the instructors work for Treehouse and are experts in the field.
+- As opposed to LinkedIn Learning (formerly Lynda) and Udemy, all of the instructors work for Treehouse and are experts in the field.
 These aren’t courses submitted by random “experts” who may or may not know the subject area and may not be good instructors.
 As a former teacher, I can tell that the instructors are coached on how to teach, not just plopped in front of a camera.

 - The instructors are very personable and approachable, responding to questions and requests in a timely manner.

 - There are coding challenges and quizzes after each segment of instruction.